Foods | Cooking

 You may want to make your tamales “conveyor” style, or make several husks

-with masa, then proceed to the next step.
+with Masa Dough, then proceed to the next step.
 Because of the amount of work put

 into making tamales, a great time to make them is when friends and family